-Montgomery Township District Curriculum Used in Our In-Home Tutoring Programs
+Montgomery Township District and Curriculum

 Students in Montgomery Township attend school in the Montgomery Township School District.
 The district serves nearly 5,000 K-12 students and operates two elementary schools, two middle schools and one high school.
 The mission of the district is to develop learners who are knowledgeable, well-skilled, confident and prepared to be socially, politically and economically active members of society.
 This mission is achieved through the use of innovative, engaging, student-centered learning experiences available to students at each of the district’s schools.